 DEW with Jerome Deppe, Joe DiMattia, Ken Brune, Lou Pepe, James Morykin and other cool folks.
 Recorded at Big Sky Audio, Springfield, PA USA, 1994-95.
 Originally released on Cthulhu Records, Germany, 1996.
 Front cover artwork, "Feeds on Fire" and booklet artwork "Follower with Flowers" by Judith Schaechter.

-DAVID E. WILLIAMS has released numerous recordings of his demented chamber pop for close to 3 decades, but he has also
+DAVID E. WILLIAMS has released numerous recordings of his demented chamber pop for over 3 decades, but he has also

 collaborated with other artists, such as Rozz Williams (Christian Death), Deathpile, Jerome Deppe, Naevus, Thomas Nola and Andrew King.
 He is also a fulltime member of The Muskets and Destroying Angel....more